A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Introduction

-One obvious way to do Monte-Carlo simulation of expectations involving the joint law of $(X_t, \overline{X}_t)$ that takes advantage of the stationary and independent increments of L\'evy processes is to take a random walk approximation to the L\'evy process, simulate multiple paths, taking care to record the maximum for each run.
-Whilst one is able to set things up in this way so that one samples exactly from the distribution of $X_t$, the law of the maximum of the underlying random walk will not agree with the law of $\overline{X}_t$.
+One obvious way to do Monte Carlo simulation of expectations involving the joint law of $(X_t, \overline{X}_t)$ that takes advantage of the stationary and independent increments of L\'evy processes is to take a random walk approximation to the L\'evy process, simulate multiple paths, taking care to record the maximum for each run.
+When one is able to set things up in this way so that one samples exactly from the distribution of $X_t$, the law of the maximum of the underlying random walk will not agree with the law of $\overline{X}_t$.

-Taking account of the fact that all L\'evy processes respect a fundamental path decomposition known as the Wiener-Hopf factorisation, it turns out there is another very straightforward way to perform Monte-Carlo simulations for expectations involving the joint law of $(X_t, \overline{X}_t)$ which we introduce in this paper.
-Our method allows for exact sampling from the law of $(X_g, \overline{X}_g)$ where $g$ is a random time whose distribution can be concentrated arbitrarily close around $t$.
+Taking account of the fact that all L\'evy processes respect a fundamental path decomposition known as the Wiener--Hopf\vadjust{\goodbreak} factorization, it turns out there is another very straightforward way to perform Monte Carlo simulations for expectations involving the joint law of $(X_t, \overline{X}_t)$ which we introduce in this paper.
+Our method allows for exact sampling from the law of $(X_{\mathbf{g}}, \overline {X}_{\mathbf{g}})$ where $\mathbf g$ is a random time whose distribution can be concentrated arbitrarily close around $t$.